jfcbooth/security_system/README.md

 2. ~~Get the cameratrap repo to evaluate on an image to check if it's any good~~
 3. ~~Setup 1 motion detecting camera~~
 4. ~~feed it's footage into the cameratrap docker~~
-5. setup SMTP server to send emails on certain detections
+5. ~~send emails on certain detections~~
+6. attach video clip to email on detection
 6. Setup camera to record and detect motion
 7. daemonize sort.py
 8. daemonize camera & streamline setup